sophialyj/system-design-primer/README.md

 #### Denormalization

-Denormalization attempts to improve read performance at the expense of some write performance.
+Denormalization is a strategy used on a previously-normalized database to increase performance.
+In computing, denormalization is the process of trying to improve the read performance of a database, at the expense of losing some write performance, by adding redundant copies of data or by grouping data.
 Redundant copies of the data are written in multiple tables to avoid expensive joins.
 Some RDBMS such as [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) and Oracle support [materialized views](https://en.wikipedia.org/wiki/Materialized_view) which handle the work of storing redundant information and keeping redundant copies consistent.

+A normalized design will often "store" different but related pieces of information in separate logical tables (called relations).
+If these relations are stored physically as separate disk files, completing a database query that draws information from several relations (a join operation) can be slow.
+If many relations are joined, it may be prohibitively slow.
+There are two strategies for dealing with this.
+One method is to keep the logical design normalized, but allow the database management system (DBMS) to store additional redundant information on disk to optimise query response.
+In this case it is the DBMS software's responsibility to ensure that any redundant copies are kept consistent.
+Another approach is to denormalize the logical data design.
+With care this can achieve a similar improvement in query response, but at a cost—it is now the database designer's responsibility to ensure that the denormalized database does not become inconsistent.

 Once data becomes distributed with techniques such as [federation](#federation) and [sharding](#sharding), managing joins across data centers further increases complexity.
 Denormalization might circumvent the need for such complex joins.